 Yoongi joined BigHit when he went through their “Hit It” audition process in August 2010, finishing second to rapper i11evn.
 Both were signed on by BigHit as official members of BTS and Yoongi moved to Seoul on November 7, 2010.

 After the accident, he confessed his money troubles to BigHit and they immediately stepped up to help him out and pay his school fees.
 But the injury to his shoulder would continue to bother him for years, causing bouts of extreme pain and times when he was unable to lift his arm above his head (there are a few heartbreaking live performances where you can see him literally not using his left arm at all).
-He wrote about the accident in his song “The Last” from his first AgustD mixtape, and eventually confessed the truth behind his injury to the other members on camera during the filming of the Burn the Stage documentary.
+He referred to the accident in his song “The Last” from his first AgustD mixtape, and eventually confessed the truth behind his injury to the other members on camera during the filming of the Burn the Stage documentary.
+The accident features heavily in the video and lyrics for his D-Day solo song “AMYGDALA“.

 Further damage to the ligaments in his shoulder was found in 2019 and November 2020, he finally underwent surgery to repair his shoulder.
 After missing several performances in late 2020/early 2021, he returned to the line up and is now fully healed and recovered, although he did say in a vLive that his mobility in that shoulder will never be 100%.